 Should You Tilt Your Equity Portfolio to Smaller Countries?

-This working paper examines the relationship between country size (as measured by aggregate equity market capitalization) and country equity market performance.
+This paper, published in The Journal of Portfolio Management, Fall 2017 edition. examines the relationship between country size (as measured by aggregate equity market capitalization) and country equity market performance.
 Our results indicate that small countries have reliably higher average returns as well as higher country-specific volatility when compared to large countries.